jimslelg/portfolio/README.md

 Cloud & DevOps Engineer with over **3 years of experience** in the IT industry, specializing in:

 - Automating and maintaining cloud infrastructure
-- Building robust CI/CD pipelines
+- Building and maintaining CI/CD pipelines
 - Ensuring scalable and secure cloud solutions
 - Working across **Azure** and **AWS** environments